-1. Stipend or fellowship-based support is a form of merit-based financial assistance to support your education.
+1. Stipend or some fellowship-based support is a form of merit-based financial assistance to support your education.

 Timing.
-Disbursements generally occur in advance.
+Disbursements on the 15th to 20th of the month for the following months work.
 Delays in disbursement may occur due to administrative processing time.